 NU 352 Challenges Along the Journey: Intervention for Alterations in Regulatory and Protective Mechanisms: 6 semester hours

-This course will prepare students to meet the challenges associated with caring for adults and children experiencing acute and chronic illnesses involving alteration in regulatory and protective mechanisms.
-The initial focus will be on health promotion, children's response to illness and family support.
+This course will prepare students to meet the challenges associated with providing holistic care for adults and children experiencing acute and chronic illnesses involving alteration in regulatory and protective mechanisms.
+The initial focus will be on health promotion, growth and development, children’s response to illness, and family support.
 Nursing interventions for persons across the lifespan will be a central theme.
-Interventions for persons with alterations in cell functions, fluid, electrolyte, and acid-base balance, inflammation, immunity, and infections, as well as those required for alterations in the endocrine, renal, musculoskeletal systems will be included.
-Interventions will be discussed in theory and applied in a variety of clinical settings.
-Relevant history and theories, standards of care, prevention, current research, and legal-ethical and end-of-life implications will be addressed as applicable for each alteration.
-The impact for the environment, culture, and technology will also be considered.
-Prerequisites: NU 230, NU 232, NU 240 and NU 260.
+The clinical judgment skills required to prioritize and delegate care appropriately will be introduced and then integrated throughout the course.
+Interventions for persons with fluid, electrolyte and acid-base imbalance, impaired immunity, infection, and cancer, as well as those required for alterations in the endocrine, renal, and musculoskeletal systems will be included.
+Interventions will be addressed in theory and applied in case scenarios and/or a variety of clinical settings.
+Prerequisites: NU 224, NU 230, NU 232, NU 240 and NU 260.